srijan-paul/srijan-paul.github.io/injuly.in/src/blog/ts-adt.md

 For your first Jira ticket, you will track every move the user makes and send it to a telemetry client.

 The task is simple, model three event types – key press, mouse click, and scroll;
-then write a function that serializes any event of these events to a string.
+then write a function that serializes an event to a string.
-Each event type might have its own unique meta data, like the coordinates for a mouse click, or the key code for a keyboard event.
-You have to include this information in the serialized string.
+Each event type might have its own unique meta data—like the coordinates for a mouse click or the key code for a key press— that you must include in the serialized string.

 This is a very simple exercise, try it before reading ahead: